 - 25 or over and you’ve been in the UK continuously for 20 years

 You must apply online and you can receive guidance on how to fill out the forms.
-If you are successful, you and your child will receive the same amount of leave, 30 months or two and a half years.
+If you are successful, you and other parent of your child will receive the same amount of leave, 30 months or two and a half years.

 How can Manchester Immigration Lawyers help?

 If you would like any further information or support in applying for your Spouse visa and how to include your children and dependents, our immigration advisors can help.
 We know how important it is to our clients to live together in the UK.
-That’s why our dedicated team is on hand remotely if you require support in how to apply to come to the UK.
+That’s why our dedicated team is on hand remotely if you require support in how to apply to come to the UK via any UK visa route, including fiance visa.
 To set up an appointment, call our team today on 0161 532 7993.